 An array of measurements of total irradiance are taken at several positions to determine the maximum and minimum irradiance values and compute spatial non-uniformity.
 Different standards have slightly different requirements for the collection of this array.

-, the illumination field must contain 64 measurement points.
+According to ASTM E927-19, the illumination field must contain 64 measurement points.
 Previous version of ASTM E-927 required fewer measurement points.
-The area of each test position (ATP) must be equal to the total area divided by the number of measurement points, and the area of the detector used must be between 0.5 and 1.0 of ATP.
+The area of each test position (A

 Figure 9.
 A sample area divided into two possible 64-test-position grids, according to ASTM E927-19.
 Area of all test positions (ATP) is equal to total test area divided by 64.
 Area of detector (dark grey) is 0.5 · ATP.